insightsolver/insightsolver/README.md

 To get started, you need the following:

-1. A service key.
-2. The `insightsolver` Python module installed.
+1. The `insightsolver` Python module installed.
+2. A service key.
+3. Credits to use the API.

 ## 🛠️ Installation